Nursing Homes and Medicare

 If you or a loved one cannot live at home independently, a nursing home may be the best possible option.
 Medicare generally does not pay for long-term nursing home care, but covers short-term care while you recover from an illness or injury.

 Nursing homes are not the same as assisted living or independent living facilities.
-Independent living facilities are usually apartments or homes for seniors who need little or no help or care.
+Independent living facilities are usually apartments or homes for who need little or no help or care.
 Assisted living facilities offer a level of care that’s between independent living and skilled nursing.
 Assisted living usually does not include medical care.
 Medicare generally does not cover care at assisted or independent living facilities.